g026r/pocket-library-toolkit/docs/list.md

 32 bits (Little Endian) integer

 Must match the count found in [playtimes.bin](./playtimes.md) or odd things happen.
+If the value of this word is more than 3000 (`0x00000BB8`) then the Pocket will display an empty library.

 ## Unknown (4 bytes)